Irvine Watchdog is an independent, 100% volunteer-run organization with no political party affiliation and no ties to

 Social Media Moderators

-Regular contributors are those who provide content on a regular basis.
+Regular contributors are those who have provided regular content.

 Ad-hoc contributors are those who author posts on a one-time or low volume basis.

 Opinion articles are from the community and contain opinions held by the author which do not necessarily represent the views of Irvine Watchdog.

 Disclosure of Possible Conflicts